Get Help with Medicaid Renewal

 3. Update your email address and mailing address in your account.

-Create a Gateway Account:
+Create a Gateway account:

 1. On the Gateway login page, click “Create an Account.”